agalychnica/Fix_models_RAxML/README_fixed_models.md

 Note: no empty lines should be left at the beginning or end, and values are separated by "tab".

 filename: rates.txt
 contents should be all listed in a matrix way, were each row of values corresponds to each partition (and follows the order of the partitions as entered with the -q option).
-Each row always has 6 columns, where value corresponds to the rates of a<->c, a<->g, a<->t, c<->g, c<->t, g<->t consecutively.
+Each row always has 6 columns, where value corresponds to the rates of a<->c, a<->g, a<->t, c<->g, c<->t, g<->t respectively.
 It will look like this:

 1.683840 5.748882  1.477863   0.988031	  7.5330760 1
 0.896114 1.968979  0.570758   0.519740	  2.7715960 1